 ALWAYS in a separate safe sleep space such as a crib or bassinet, a drug- and alcohol-free environment

 We all have an important role to play in keeping Virginia's children safe.
 Let's work together to bring greater awareness to safe sleep practices, and ensure infants have a safe and healthy start in life.
-Learn more about safe sleep practices, and PLEDGE to help save the lives of Virginia's infants.
+Learn more about safe sleep practices.